top of page

 How to Import Yacht in Transit Goods into Trinidad Tax Free!

-When we arrived in Trinidad we thought we'd be here for 3 months to undergo some warranty repairs and be on our way...
-10 months later, we're still here!
+When we arrived in Trinidad we thought we'd be here for 3 months to undergo some warranty repairs and be on our way... that haul out turned into almost 2 years, and since then we've been back for another hurricane season!

 Spending all this time in Trinidad has meant we've developed a pretty good understanding of how things work around here, from the best places to shop to the location of nearby swimming holes.
 One thing we're always getting asked is how to import things into the country, so to help out we've collated our knowledge and experience into this single post.